faizyakob/my-linux-repo/VMware Fusion: Assign static IP to VM.md

 | Host-Only| `/Library/Preferences/VMware Fusion/vmnet1/` |
 | NAT| `/Library/Preferences/VMware Fusion/vmnet8/` |

-  🚥 Note: This file already contains the pre-configured section of the built-in DHCP, which we should not modify.
+  🚥 Note: This file already contains the pre-configured section of the built-in DHCP server, which we should not modify.
      Instead, take note at the "range" field which defines the CIDR of the IP address.
 The current VM IP address was picked from this range. <br>

   <img width="353" height="71" alt="image" src="https://github.com/user-attachments/assets/a1f90869-d42a-4b2c-a5f8-a2820e17b567" />
 <br>

 Steps below outline how to edit built-in DHCP configuration: